Than E

 Ma Than E Fend (မသန်းအေး, also known by her baptismal name Dora) was a prominent Burmese singer in the early 20th century, known by her stage name Bilat Pyan Than (ဘိလပ်ပြန်သန်း).
-She was also an international civil servant who spent a long career in the United Nations.
+Also, she was also an international civil servant, who spent a long career in the United Nations.

-During the Japanese invasion of Burma during the Second World War, E escaped to India to work for the All India Radio's Burmese language service, subsequently spending the rest of her life abroad.
+During the Japanese invasion of Burma during the Second World War, Ma Than escaped to India to work for the All India Radio's Burmese language service.
+She subsequently spent the rest of her life abroad.

 Early life and education

 Than E was born in Rangoon, Burma to U Po Mya and Daw Htoo.
 Her father worked for a European trading firm and later taught Burmese and Pali at St. Paul's School for Boys (now BEHS No. 6).
-He taught Britons who needed a certificate of proficiency in Burmese for their government or commercial positions.
+He taught Britons who needed a certificate of proficiency in Burmese for government or commercial positions.

 Her mother was a teacher at Boys Methodist School.
 Than E attended English Methodist Girls School (now BEHS No. 1 Dagon).
 When Than E was 13, her father suffered a stroke from stress and strain of unsuccessfully prospecting for tin and wolfram minerals in the malaria infested Tenasserim Division (now Taninthayi Region).
-He was bedridden for nearly two years before he died.
+He was bedridden for nearly two years before he his death.
 Daw Htoo struggled under much hardship as a single mother to bring up her three children: Dora Than E and her brothers, Tommy Thaung Tin and John Than Tin.

 At sixteen, Than E entered the Baptist-affiliated Judson College within the Rangoon University (now Yangon University) majoring in English Literature, Indian History and Philosophy.

 Than E sang in the Judson Church choir and also joined the Glee Club, at the Judson College.
 The governing body of the university launched an ambitious fundraising event to raise funds for the new university buildings.
 Joseph Haydn's oratorio "The Creation" was selected for a fundraising performance at the great Jubilee Hall.
 All the church choirs in Rangoon and vicinity were recruited and the Rangoon Orchestral Society played the accompaniment.
 Than E was chosen to sing the duet with Hall.

 She graduated with a Bachelor of Arts degree at the age of 20.